 - Where maintenance activities involve the use of machinery and equipment, volunteers must be trained prior to use.

 - Individuals involved in track maintenance must be physically capable of performing activities that require lifting of light to medium loads, climbing ladders, bending/squatting, pushing and pulling.

 That volunteer will be under the supervision of the Chief Mechanical Officer.
 They will assist in diagnosing, repairing and maintaining equipment as required.

 They may operate shop tools and machines and possibly complete paperwork.
 Rail road equipment involves a wide range of skills and activities including:

 - HVAC system maintenance, trouble shooting and repairs

 - Plumbing system installation and repairs.

-The Adirondack Scenic offers interns of different backgrounds incredible opportunities in a variety of fields, from maintenance and electrical to marketing and public relations just to name a few.
+The Adirondack Railroad offers interns of different backgrounds incredible opportunities in a variety of fields, from maintenance and electrical to marketing and public relations just to name a few.